 Examples of software and online platforms used by beauty school students and instructors include:

 - No commute: You can save money on gas or other transportation costs while having more time to focus on your beauty training or other areas of your life.

-- Extra flexibility: Online cosmetology schools often allow you to choose a study schedule that fits well with your other responsibilities.
-And you may get to learn at a pace of your own choosing, one that's comfortable for you.
+- Extra flexibility: Online cosmetology schools often allow you to choose a study schedule that fits your other responsibilities well.
+And you may get to learn at the pace of your choosing, one that's comfortable for you.

 - Potential for lower training costs: Some beauty schools charge less for online courses than in-person classes.

 Because of state licensing requirements, hybrid or online cosmetology programs typically take the same amount of time to complete as in-person programs.
 But this may depend on your particular school and the state you are training in.
 For most cosmetology students, it takes anywhere from seven to 18 months to finish their education.*

 (range in months)